U.S.-China trade talks optimism lifts shares, oil gains

-Wall Street rose and broad-based gains in Europe and Asia lifted the MSCI's all-country world index <.MIWD00000PUS>, which tracks shares in 47 countries.
+Wall Street rose and broad-based gains in Europe and Asia lifted the MSCI's all-country world index, which tracks shares in 47 countries.
 The gauge has recouped last week's losses, but not declines of the prior week when the Turkish currency began its descent.

 The dollar index fell on a report that U.S. President Donald Trump had told donors he was unhappy with the Fed's interest rate hikes.
 The greenback fell further in late trading and the S&P 500 pulled back from a session high after Trump told Reuters in an interview he was "not thrilled" with Fed Chairman Jerome Powell for raising rates.